 - ½ cup + 1 tablespoon (125g) unsalted butter, at room temperature

 For the filling:

-- 1 pound strawberries (cleaned and sliced thick)
+- 1 pound (450g) strawberries, washed, stem cut off and sliced thick

 - 1 teaspoon unflavored gelatin